 - The Organization for Economic Cooperation and Development (OECD) – provides governments with effective and efficient approaches to environmental regulation.
 The Environment Policy Committee (EPOC) focuses on Green Growth Strategies for sustainable development.

-- The Council of Europe – established in 1961 – focus is on the preservation of the conservation of nature and landscapes.
+- The Council of Europe – established in 1961 – the focus is on preserving the conservation of nature and landscapes.

 - The African Union – Established in 1963 – promoted the adoption of: